-In 2009, amid growing concerns about sport related concussions in young athletes, Marin Catholic High School partnered with Dr. Eric J. Freitag, a neuropsychologist and expert on concussion assessment and care.
+In 2009, amid growing concerns about sport-related concussions in young athletes, Marin Catholic High School partnered with Dr. Eric J. Freitag, a neuropsychologist and expert on concussion assessment and care.
 We were one of the first high schools in Northern California to offer a comprehensive sport concussion assessment and management program.

-The goal of the MCHS sport concussion program is twofold: First, we utilize objective, highly sensitive, computerized neurocognitive testing called ImPACT™ as an effective tool in determining when an athlete has recovered from their injury and is safe to return to athletic participation.
+The goal of the MCHS sports concussion program is twofold: First, we utilize objective, highly sensitive, computerized neurocognitive testing called ImPACT™ as an effective tool in determining when an athlete has recovered from their injury and is safe to return to athletic participation.
 Our injury management protocol is a similar approach used by the NFL, Major League Soccer, and several NCAA schools.
 Our second goal is to ensure that our athletes, coaches, staff and parents are educated in proper concussion management and care.
 To that end, Dr. Freitag has provided several presentations to parents, athletes and coaches on concussion education.
-In addition, every MCHS coach has to complete an online multimedia educational program on concussion management in young athletes.
+In addition, every Marin Catholic coach has to complete an online multimedia educational program on concussion management in young athletes.